| Competition

 (i) core principles, including transparency, non-discrimination

-(iv) support for progressive reinforcement of competition institutions
+and procedural fairness; (ii) provisions on hard core cartels; (iii) modalities for voluntary cooperation; and (iv) support for progressive reinforcement of competition institutions

+in developing countries through capacity building.
 1.2 This paper discusses each of these subjects from a private

 sector perspective, with the objective of providing input to the